-We are confident that the transition to the WIC Card will be smooth and result in better, more effective services for you, as a vendor, and our shared WIC customers.
+The WIC Program is confident that the WIC Card offers an effective service for retailers and our shared WIC customers.
 If you have any questions or concerns, please do not hesitate to call the vendor staff at 1-617-624-6100 or the WIC Retail Store Hotline at 1-800-552-9425.

 - WIC Card FAQ’s for Retail Vendors (January 2014)